Meditation community in Birmingham, AL Cahaba River Sangha logo

 “When we sit together, we create a collective energy of mindfulness that is very powerful.
 When we sit with others, we profit from their quality of being and we profit from everyone’s practice.”

-Thich Nat Hanh
+Thich Naht Hanh

 Meditation community in Birmingham, AL logo Cahaba River Sangha logo